Gustixa/redes_ps/README.md

 ![Smack](https://img.shields.io/badge/Smack-4.4.4-green)
 ![License](https://img.shields.io/badge/License-MIT-yellow)

 An XMPP (Extensible Messaging and Presence Protocol) chat application implemented in Java using the Smack library.
-This application allows users to connect to an XMPP server, send and receive messages, manage contacts, create groups, and more.
+This application allows users to connect to an XMPP server, send and receive messages, manage contacts, and more.

 ## Features